edsu/inkdroid.org/README.md

-My website that runs at http://inkdroid.org.
+This is my personal static website that runs at http://inkdroid.org courtesy of the venerable Jekyll.

 ## Install